 Attractions in France

 Almost too picture-perfect to be true, the fortified town of Carcassonne is home to a wealth of monuments from different eras.
-Rising above the plains of the lower valley like some far-fetched storybook citadel, it's a favourite of history buffs – and with its current spread of restaurants, a first pick for gastronomes too.
+Rising above the plains of the lower valley like some far-fetched storybook citadel, it's a favourite of history buffs.
+And with its current spread of restaurants, Carcassonne is an ideal destination for gastronomes too.

 Designed by British architect Norman Foster, the astonishing Millau Viaduct is today the tallest bridge in the world.
 Its modernist structure is made all the more impressive by its rural setting, spanning the valley of the River Tarn in the south.
 You'll need to pay a toll to cross by vehicle.